LambdaC/ue4_toys/T2_HowTo_PlayerInput/readme.md

+Over the course of this tutorial, you will learn to react to player input by extending the Pawn class.

 There are two types of input mappings: Action and Axis.

 - **Action Mappings** are useful to think of as "yes or no" inputs, like the buttons on a mouse or joystick.
 They report when they are pressed, released, double-clicked, or held down for a short time.
 Discrete actions like jumping, shooting, or interacting with objects are good candidates for this type of mapping.